emilyriehl/yoneda/src/simplicial-hott/5-segal-types.md

 #def unfolding-square
   (A : U)                         -- A type.
   (triangle : Δ² -> A)            -- A triangle in A.
-  : Δ¹×Δ¹ -> A                    -- A square in A, defined by gluing two copies of the triangle along the common diagonal edge.
+  : Δ¹×Δ¹ -> A                    -- A square in A, defined by gluing
-  := \(t, s) ->
+  := \(t, s) ->                   -- two copies of the triangle along the common diagonal edge.
     recOR(t <= s |-> triangle (s , t),
         s <= t |-> triangle (t , s))
 ```